top of page

 What happens if I need a touch-up?

 Included in your tattoo is one free touch-up within the first 6 months after getting the tattoo.
-This is based on the quality of my work, not on requested changes or additions.
+This is based on the quality of my work, not on requested changes or additions, or if you have failed to take care of your tattoo.
 I always give you ample opportunity to look over your tattoo before we call it done.
 If you feel that some of my work didn't hold up to my standards, then send me an email to discuss a touch-up.

 Follow Me